azakharo/react-ts-starter-2023/README.md

 Usage: create fast prototypes, solve test tasks.

 ## Features:
-* You can write Typescript or Javascript code with latest JS features.
+* You can write Typescript or Javascript code with the latest JS features.
 * Babel is used for Typescript transpilation.
 Typescript compiler is used for the type checking only.
 * ESLint for linting Typescript and Javascript code.
 * Auto code formatting with Prettier.
 * Fully controllable build process with Webpack.
-There are the development, production config.
+There are the development, production configs.
 The common part is in the common config.
 * Webpack dev server with hot reloading
 * Production optimized build
 * Client-side routing
 * Material UI toolkit
 * ApiService for working with a backend.
 Axios is used.
 * Login and Main page skeletons.
 * Jest configured.
-The test can be written in Typescript.
+Tests can be written in Typescript.

 ## Quick start